 It’s a fairly simple fix and is covered under warranty.
 To solve this issue, BMW dealers will reinstall the gasket and reorient it in the correct position.
 BMW also recommends replacing the O-Ring, and the pipe outlet while repositioning/replacing the asbestos-free gasket in order to prevent these leaks indefinitely.

-Note this is an issue that only affects early B48 engines.
+Note that this issue only affects early B48 engines.

 3. Brittle coolant hoses